Skill Evolution

 ├── 2026-04-22-dual-write.md

 - Bounded.
-Index grows by one line per entry — even 500 entries is ~50 lines.
+Index grows by one line per entry — even 500 entries is ~50 lines, and it's the only thing that loads.

 - On-demand load.
-Operator (or Claude) reads the specific entry that matters; the other 499 stay on disk.
+Operator (or Claude) reads the specific entry that matters; the other 499 stay on disk, out of context.

 - Old entries don't pollute current context.